 Eating out in Chicago

 From fine dining to hot-dog stands and fast-food outlets, Chicago offers a variety of dining options to suit every taste and budget.
 The trendy Lincoln Park, exotic Chinatown, Little Italy and the Mexican neighbourhood of Pilsen are just a few of the best areas to discover the city's culinary delights.
 Chicago deep-dish pizza is a must-try – the original can still be found at Pizzeria Uno in River North, which originated this beloved speciality pizza back in 1943.

 Entertainment and nightlife in Chicago

-Wells Street in Old Town has some fabulous restaurants and bars, while the Lincoln Park, Wicker Park and Lakeview areas are the places to go for music clubs playing everything from blues and jazz to indie and hard rock.
+Wells Street in Old Town has some fantastic restaurants and bars, while the Lincoln Park, Wicker Park and Lakeview areas are the places to go for music clubs playing everything from blues and jazz to indie and hard rock.

-Chicago also has a thriving theatre scene, with touring productions from Broadway regularly shown in the city's large theatres, and plenty of other smaller productions shown at more intimate venues.
+Chicago also has a thriving theatre scene, with touring productions from Broadway regularly shown in the city's large theatres and plenty of other smaller productions shown at more intimate venues.

 Outdoor and sporting activities in Chicago